EU leaders seek ways to speed up vaccine rollout in race against variants

 BRUSSELS (Reuters) - European Union leaders met on Thursday to find ways to speed up the production and rollout of COVID-19 vaccines in a race against the emergence of new variants that some fear could bring a third wave of the pandemic to the continent.

+The Commission and EU countries have come under fire for missteps in their joint inoculation programme and a stuttering rollout of shots that has lagged badly behind Israel, Britain and the United States.

+The 27 countries are pushing for smoother delivery of shots and ways to quickly produce updates to cope with mutations.

-They will seek to balance restrictions to stop the spread of infections and keeping borders open to ensure the smooth flow of goods and services across the single market.
+As Europe treads a fine line between restrictions to stop the spread of infections and keeping borders open to ensure the smooth flow of goods and services across the single market, the national leaders will also discuss vaccination certificates.

-The 27 national leaders will also discuss vaccine certificates, which the EU’s southern members like Spain hope would unlock their vital tourism sectors this summer.
-But France, Germany and Belgium are concerned about the reactions of those who must wait longer or refuse their anti-COVID shots.
+Southern members like Spain hope certificates would unlock their vital tourism sectors this summer but France, Germany and Belgium are concerned about the reactions of those who must wait longer for -- or refuse -- their shots.

+Austrian Chancellor Sebastian Kurz said he wanted “a digital green passport” in the EU: “This simply means to have the possibility to prove with your cell phone that you are either vaccinated or recovered or tested.”

+“Our aim is not to get stuck in a permanent lockdown but to be able to travel freely again in Europe at last, no matter if on business or on holiday,” he added.

 Although infection rates are heading down in about 20 of the bloc’s countries, there are concerns about fresh spikes as the coronavirus variant first detected in Britain spreads rapidly.

-Sweden said on Wednesday it would reduce opening hours for all restaurants, bars and cafes and tighten limits on the number of people allowed in shops as it seeks to ward off a third wave.
+Sweden said on Wednesday it would reduce opening hours for all restaurants, bars and cafes and tighten limits on the number of people allowed in shops, to ward off a third wave.

-The Czech government was due on Thursday to impose tougher restrictions after Prime Minister Andrej Babis warned that hospitals faced “catastrophe” if no action is taken.
+The Czech government was due to impose tougher restrictions after Prime Minister Andrej Babis warned that hospitals faced “catastrophe” if no action is taken.

 And in France, where infection rates are heading higher again, the government has ordered a lockdown in the Dunkirk area and signalled that new curbs might be introduced elsewhere.